-Except for Week 1, weekly reading assignment should be completed before class on Monday.
-You are responsible for observing all other assignment due dates and for coming to class prepared as many in-class activities are based on your preparation.
-Class time may be spent listening to brief lectures, taking notes, reading, thinking, writing, dialoguing, and collaborating on group tasks.
+Read 111 students are expected to come to class prepared.
+This means that you are responsible for completing weekly reading assignments before the first class each week and turning in all other assignment on or before the due date.
+Many in-class activities are based on your preparation.
+Class time may be spent listening to brief lectures, taking notes, answering questions, reading, thinking, writing, and collaborating on group tasks.